• Skip to primary navigation

 Homemade Crepes Recipe (10+ crepe fillings)

 This crepes recipe is tender and flavorful with perfect lacy edges.
 These French crepes are made in your blender and work for savory crepes or sweet crepes.
-I'm giving you 10 different fillings ideas for crepes so you can eat them for breakfast, lunch, or dinner.
+I’m giving you 10 different fillings ideas for recipes with crepes so you can eat them for breakfast, lunch, or dinner.

 This traditional breakfast recipe also makes a delicious and easy dinner recipe.